AliciaFalconCaro/DA-BesselApproachforContinuousMotorDetection/README.md

 # Citation
 **Please cite this repository as:**

 Falcon-Caro, A., Ferreira, J. F. & Sanei, S. (2024).
-Cooperative Classification of Prolonged Movement from EEG for BCI without Feedback.
+Cooperative Identification of Prolonged Motor Movement from EEG for BCI without Feedback.[under review]

 This resource is released under a MIT License.